Heisgo/VoidAttributes/README.md

 ```
 # Contributions
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open issues or submit pull requests.

+There's a secret attribute exclusive to the unitypackage...
+ImprovedHeader...